finalclass/nbml/docs/en/instantiation-manual.markdown

 			->register();

 The foregoing script assumes, that *.nbml files are located in library folder, and also that after compilation they would be placed in tmp folder.
+Make sure www server has privileges to write to this folder.
 The Autoloader is set, that regardless of whether file was changed or not, it will be compiled each time the autoloader is invoked.
 It consumes so much time, that in stable environment this option should be turned off.
 When the option setAlwaysCompile is set to false, the compiler will be run **only** in case